in $nu.config-path

 . -

-How many steps are there? gesture
+How many steps are there in this process? gesture

 -